Have you ever been declined when applying for life insurance coverage?

 Finding Life Insurance after Being Declined

-Life insurance is one of the most important purchases that you can make for you and your family.
-More than likely, if you were to pass away, you would leave your family with a mountain of debt and unpaid expenses that they would be left to pay.
+Life insurance is an investment you should make for the future of your family.
+More than likely, your wife and children will be left with a mountain of debt and unpaid expenses that they would be left to pay.
 Instead of leaving your family with mortgage payments, car loans, and credit card bills, life insurance will give your family the money they need to pay off those debts and get through that difficult time.

 As I mentioned early, regardless of your situation or why you were declined for coverage, it’s important that you find the perfect company that will work with you to get the policy that fits your needs.
 Each company is different with different views on applicants.
 Some of them view applicants with heart conditions more favorable while other companies look at applicants with diabetes or DWIs more favorable.
 The company that you apply with will make all of the difference between being accepted and being denied.

-Sure, you could spend hour and hours researching different companies or calling them on the phone and answering the same questions over and over, or you can let our agent do all the work for you.
-Our agents are extremely knowledgeable about the life insurance market and which companies can get you the best rates for quality coverage.
+Sure, you could spend hour and hours researching different companies or calling them on the phone or you can have our agent do that instead.
+Our agents are extremely knowledgeable about the life insurance space and which companies can get you the best rates for quality coverage.

 Not only will we find a company that will accept you, but we will find policies from the highest rated companies with excellent rates.
 In most cases, a life insurance policy is much more affordable than most people think.
 Having quality insurance shouldn’t break your bank.